simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Array null test
 -------------------------------------------------------

-To perform the array null test, grab the code in null_tests and run
+To perform the array null test, grab the code in the null_tests folder and run:

 .. code:: shell